alimoezzi/ReportQL/README.md

 │           ├── train_orig.csv
 │           └── training.csv
 ```

 The `train_orig.csv` is our original training set.
 You can find our synthetic dataset and test set in `training.csv` and `test.csv` file.

-Information schema used for annotating schemas can be found in `simpleSchema.json`
+Information schema used for annotating reports can be found in `simpleSchema.json`

 ## Setup